AC Adapter Safety Standards in the European Union: An Overview

 4. Instructions on how to dispose of the product

-The technical file describes all relevant specifications and designs according to application requirements.
+The technical documentation describes all relevant specifications and designs according to relevant requirements.

-You shall create a technical file for AC adapters with the information below:
+You should create a file for AC adapters that contains information such as the following:

 • Bill of materials